 Similar to relief, all IndeVets are traveling veterinarians who can choose shifts at multiple partner hospitals.
 Unlike traditional relief vets however, all IndeVets are W2 employees, who get paid every 2 weeks (no following up with slow-to-pay clients) and receive full benefits, including health insurance, dental and vision insurance, 401K contributions and more.

 Moreover, IndeVets aren’t responsible for finding their own clients.
-IndeVets’ existing partnerships with more than 1,000 animal hospitals means building your schedule is as easy as logging into our app and selecting the shifts that work for you.
+IndeVets’ existing partnerships with hundreds of animal hospitals means building your schedule is as easy as logging into our app and selecting the shifts that work for you.
 We take the headache out of scheduling and invoicing so you can focus on what matters most — practicing great medicine.

 For more on transitioning from an Associate role to a relief role, check out “How to make the switch from Associate to Relief Vet.”